MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 - **No permissions for cross-domain groups** - Users from the [remote domain should belong to a group](../../../windows-server/windows-security/trust-between-windows-ad-domain-not-work-correctly.md) in the SQL Server domain.
 There might be a problem if you try to use a domain local group to connect to a SQL Server instance from another domain.
 If the domains lack proper trust, adding the users in a group in the remote domain might prevent the server from enumerating the group's membership.

 - **Selective authentication is disabled** - Refers to a feature of domain trusts that allows the domain administrator to limit which users have access to resources in the remote domain.
 If selective authentication isn't enabled, all users in the trusted domain can get access to the remote domain.
-To resolve this issue, make sure that the users aren't allowed to authenticate in the remote domain by enabling selective authentication.
+To resolve this issue, enable selective authentication to make sure that the users aren't allowed to authenticate in the remote domain.

 </details>

 <details><summary><b>Kerberos authentication</b></summary>

-This section lists the issues related to the Kerberos authentication:
+This section lists the issues that are related to the Kerberos authentication:

 - **An incorrect DNS suffix is appended to the NetBIOS name** - This can occur when you use only the NetBIOS name (for example, SQLPROD01) instead of the fully qualified domain name (FQDN) (for example, SQLPROD01.CONTOSO.COM).
 When this occurs, the wrong DNS suffix might be appended.
 Check the network settings for the default suffixes to make sure that they're correct, or use the FQDN to avoid issues.

 - **Clock skew is too high** - This is a issue in which clocks on more than one device on a network aren't synchronized.
 For the Kerberos authentication to work, the clocks between devices can't be turned off for more than five minutes.
 If they aren't turned off, it might lead to consistent authentication failures.

-- **Delegating sensitive accounts to other services** - Some accounts may be marked as Sensitive in AD.
+- **Delegating sensitive accounts to other services** - Some accounts may be marked as Sensitive in AD DS.
 These accounts can't be delegated to another service in a double-hop scenario.
 Sensitive accounts are critical to providing security but can affect authentication.
 For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Delegating to a file share** - Refers to a situation in which a user or application delegates its credentials to access a file share.
 Without proper constraints, delegating credentials to a file share might create security risks.
 To resolve this kind of issue, make sure that you use constrained delegation.

 - **Disjoint DNS namespace** - Refers to a consistent authentication issue that might occur if the DNS suffix doesn't match between the domain member and DNS.
 You might experience authentication issues if you use a disjoint namespace.
-If the organizational hierarchy in AD and in DNS don't match, the wrong SPN might be generated if you use the NETBIOS name in the database application connection string.
+If the organizational hierarchy in AD DS and in DNS don't match, the wrong SPN might be generated if you use the NETBIOS name in the database application connection string.
 In this situation, the SPN isn't found, and NTLM credentials are used instead of Kerberos credentials.
 To mitigate the issue, use the FQDN of the server or specify the SPN name in the connection string.
 For information about FQDN, see [Computer Naming](/windows-server/identity/ad-ds/plan/computer-naming).

 - **Duplicate SPN** - Refers to a situation in which two or more SPNs are identical within a domain.
 SPNs are used to uniquely identify services running on servers in a Windows domain.
 There can be authentication issues when duplicates occur.
 For more information, see [Fix the error with Kerberos Configuration Manager (Recommended)](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).